corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick quick quick brown fox jumped over the lazy lazy lazy dog.

+## Deleting a line
+* dd -> delete a line

+Sample - This is a
+         nice little
+         paragraph.

+Fix Me - This is a
+         intruder alert
+         nice little
+         intruder alert
+         paragraph.